 Information isn’t enough, though.
 There are some complex rules that apply in determining how much of your expenses can actually be claimed.
 You should speak with your accountant to ensure you are calculating this properly.
 For further details refer to our publication entitled Automobile Expenses & Recordkeeping on BDO Canada website to determine whether you should be keeping records of automobile expenses, what types of expenses to track when using your car for work or business and the deductibility of those expenses.

 Income splitting is the process of redirecting income within a family group to take advantage of the lower tax brackets, deductions and credits available to each family member.
 Income is split by transferring income-earning assets from high-income to lower-income family members.
 Generally speaking, the total tax on family income will be lowest when each member earns approximately the same level of income.

 People are often surprised at the magnitude of tax savings that can be achieved through simple income splitting.
 As an example, assume an individual earns income which places him well into the top marginal tax bracket.
 By transferring enough income to another family member, he can bring that person’s income up to the cut-off for the top marginal bracket.
 Income previously taxed at the top rates will now be taxed in the lower brackets, with more after-tax cash remaining within the family unit.

 There are rules that apply, so be sure to speak with your accountants.
-For further details on income splitting click the following link for further details.
+For income splitting, visit BDO Canada website for further details.

 Make your spouse a partner of your unincorporated business.If you operate an unincorporated business in which your spouse is active, you may be able to establish that he or she is your partner, eligible to share in the profits or losses of the business.